Writing an OS in Rust

 • The physical_memory_offset tells us the virtual start address of the physical memory mapping.
 By adding this offset to a physical address, we get the corresponding virtual address.
 This allows us to access arbitrary physical memory from our kernel.

 • This physical memory offset can be customized by adding a [package.metadata.bootloader] table in Cargo.toml and setting the field physical-memory-offset = "0x0000f00000000000" (or any other value).
-However, note that the bootloader can panic if it runs into physical address values that start to overlap with the the space beyond the offset, i.e., areas it would have previously mapped to some other early physical addresses.
+However, note that the bootloader can panic if it runs into physical address values that start to overlap with the space beyond the offset, i.e., areas it would have previously mapped to some other early physical addresses.
 So in general, the higher the value (> 1 TiB), the better.

 The bootloader passes the BootInfo struct to our kernel in the form of a &'static BootInfo argument to our _start function.
 We don’t have this argument declared in our function yet, so let’s add it: